use-init/init/docs/grunt.md

 	$ grunt

-To listen continuously to changes you do in files (e.g. Sass) you can type:
+To listen continuously to changes you do in files (e.g. CSS) you can type:

 	$ grunt watch